Interstitial Lung Disease Alternative Treatment Options

 • Getting yearly vaccinations – Staying up-to-date on your vaccinations can ensure that your body is protected from potentially dangerous infections.

-In addition to the abovementioned treatment options, the Lung Institute also offers stem cell therapy as a form of alternative treatment for interstitial lung disease.
-Stem cells are remarkable when it comes to healing conditions related to the lungs, as they can regenerate and transform themselves to function as healthy lung tissue.
-The Lung Institute offers two different types of stem cell therapy: venous, which consists of taking stem cells from a patient’s own blood; and bone marrow, which consists of removing stem cells from a patient’s own bone marrow.
-Because the treatment we offer is completely autologous – or derived from a patient’s own body – our stem cell therapy comes with no risk of rejection and has no long-term negative side effects.
+In addition to the abovementioned treatment options, the Lung Institute also offers cellular therapy as a form of alternative treatment for interstitial lung disease.
+Cells are remarkable when it comes to healing conditions related to the lungs, as they can regenerate and transform themselves to function as healthy lung tissue.
+The Lung Institute offers two different types of cellular therapy: venous, which consists of taking cells from a patient’s own blood; and bone marrow, which consists of removing cells from a patient’s own bone marrow.
+Because the treatment we offer is completely autologous – or derived from a patient’s own body – our cellular therapy comes with no risk of rejection and has no long-term negative side effects.

-If you are living with interstitial lung disease and would like to learn more about the stem cell therapy we offer as an alternative method of treating this condition, call the Lung Institute team today at (800) 729-3065.
+If you are living with interstitial lung disease and would like to learn more about the cellular therapy we offer as an alternative method of treating this condition, call the Lung Institute team today at (800) 729-3065.